safeliquids/custom-music-discs/README.md

 The [Unofficial Minecraft Wiki](https://minecraft.wiki) has been a great resource when developing this datapack.

 ## Known Issues
-- if a custom disc is played during a server reload, the original record music is not stopped.
+- If a custom disc is played during a server reload, the original record music is not stopped.